-UK gas prices breached record levels in recent years, with energy bills rocketing and likely to increase by another 12% during this winter.
+UK gas prices breached record levels in recent years, with energy bills rocketing and gas prices remaining volatile.

-Worrying official predictions that energy costs will stay high and volatile for years to come.
+Worrying predictions are that energy costs will stay high for years to come and turmoil in the global markets only hightens uncertainty.

-One response to these soaring costs, and calls for greater energy security, has been to double down support for greater exploration and production of oil and gas in the North Sea.
+One response to soaring energy costs, and calls for greater energy security, has been to double down support for greater exploration and production of oil and gas in the North Sea.

-However, analysis of the last 13 years of new North Sea oil & gas licences show that these fields produced just 16 days worth of gas, half of which was sent to the Netherlands.
-The UK Government’s own figures predict any new licenses will only provide 103 days worth of gas for domestic use, which would also be sold on international markets.
+What’s more, analysis of the last 13 years of new North Sea oil & gas licences show that these fields produced just 16 days worth of gas, half of which was sent to the Netherlands.
+The UK Government’s own figures predict any new licenses will only provide 103 days worth of gas for domestic use, which would also be sold and traded on international markets.

-Furthermore, a former senior minister in the Conservative government admitted that ‘additional UK production won’t materially affect the wholesale market price’ for gas.
+Even a former Conservative Chancellor admitted that fracking or ‘additional UK production won’t materially affect the wholesale market price’ for gas.

 Issuing more licences to drill doesn’t change the geology of the North Sea or speed up the process for extracting this gas.
 In fact, the new Rosebank development will only go-ahead with tax breaks for the Norwegian developers.